-9 challenges with Excel
+9 Challenges with Excel

-As we handle more information, faster reaction, ad-hoc analysis are expected Excel is not always capable to serve this environment.
+Excel is admirable.
+But as we handle more information, faster reaction, ad-hoc analysis are expected Excel is not always capable to serve this environment.
 It is a major flow but to throw our Excel-knowledge to the dogs is not the solution we offer.

 Advanced Budgeting can eliminate technical borders of Excel and resolve many shortcomings and difficulties of planning and reporting processes.